-Carolyn Grawi, MSW, LMSW, ACSW, ACACis our tireless and energetic advocate, as Vice President, Chief Programs Officer.
+Carolyn Grawi, MSW, LMSW, ACSW, ACACis our tireless and energetic advocate and Vice President, Chief Programs Officer.

 Carolyn’s work emphasizes the improvement of the quality of life of people with disabilities on a community-wide level.
 She also works to strengthen our local programs and increase opportunities for people with disabilities.
 She works to uphold and go beyond the Americans with Disabilities Act for access for all.
 She is also committed to working with the legislatures and communities on Transportation issues.
 She visits and meets with work sites, businesses, governmental bodies, and individuals' residences to address accessibility and improve the experience of individuals with disabilities accessing these important aspects of life.